snsinfu/bit5/test007-scram_auth_proxy/README.md

 as origin server.
 Since `StoredKey` depends on salt and hash rounds, the proxy cannot change these parameters.
 Hence, PgBouncer's `auth_file` entries need to exactly match the entries in PostgreSQL's `pg_shadow` table.

+## Security note

+Proxy can be a MitM attacker.
+If `auth_file` leaks and an attacker successfully makes a legitimate client to authenticate against attacker's fake server, the attacker gains `ClientKey` for the client and gains access to the origin server thereafter.

+So, if you use SCRAM authentication with PgBouncer, make sure `auth_file` is secured.
+Passwords are hashed with random salt, thus preimage attack is almost impossible, but it allows MitM attacker to gain `ClientKey`.
+If your threat model assumes that `auth_file` leaks and MitM occurs, your PgBouncer clients need to verify PgBouncer server with TLS.